7185/lemuria/README.md

 ```

 This will create and init the database `backend/app.db` using the data in `dumps/atlemuria.txt` and `dumps/proplemuria.txt`.
-> [!CAUTION]
-> If the database already exists, the world data will be overwritten.

 ### Serve the world resource files